 Abstract Content and Format

-Please limit abstracts to 250–300 word count; this does not include the title or the author block, which is entered in a different area of the submission system.
+Please limit abstracts to a 250–300 word count; this does not include the title or the author block, which is entered in a different area of the submission system.
 Make sure your abstract does not include the author block or the title or it will not be reviewed.
 Additionally, please do not write your abstract all in capital letters or your submission will not be reviewed.

 Abstracts are brief summaries of the overall goal of an offering and the specific ideas or concepts that will be presented, including outcomes and implications for practice.
 Abstracts essentially answer four questions: